sallylijiaxuan/WeatherApp/README.md

 Its a weather mobile application that allows the user to select one of the cities in the US, and displays its corresponding current weather information, as well as a 5-day forecast.

+For more details on project contributions, please read contributions.txt.

 ### Features
 1) [add something about selecting cities]